snallfot8/TDDC17_Labs/README.md

 Lab 1: Simulator for automated vacuum cleaner.
 Construction of the agent

 Lab 2_part1: Simulator for automated vacuum cleaner.
-Implementation of the search algorithms
+Implementation of BFS and DFS search algorithms

 Lab 4: Planning with pddl

-Lab 5: Reinforcement learning with Q-learning
+Lab 5: Reinforcement learning with Q-learning, rocket simulator